Albro3459/OTS_WebAPI/README.md

 ### How to Run:
-Really only works on Visual Studio on Windows because it uses LocalDB
+I have only tested on VScode

+I use the SQLtools extension with SQLtools SQLite extension, but I don't think that is needed

-You need the .NET 8 sdk to run it
+You need the .NET 8 sdk and EF Core installed in your cli to run it

 - Clone the proj

-- In Package Manager Console run:
-  - ```sh
-    Update-Database
-    ```

 - To run:
   - ```sh
+    dotnet ef database update
-    cd {projectRoot}/API_Proj/API_Proj
+    cd {workspaceFolder:OTS_WebAPI}/API_Proj/API_Proj
     dotnet run
     ```